-- (5) In order to remove the remaining obstacles to trade and significant distortions of competition resulting from divergences between national laws and to prevent any further likely obstacles to trade and significant distortions of competition from arising, it is therefore necessary to adopt a Regulation to establish a more uniform interpretation of the EU market abuse framework which more clearly defines rules applicable in all Member States.
+- (4) There is a need to establish a more uniform and stronger framework in order to preserve market integrity and to avoid potential regulatory arbitrage and to ensure accountability in the event of attempted manipulation, as well as to provide more legal certainty and less regulatory complexity for market participants.
+This directly applicable legal act aims at contributing in a determining manner to the smooth functioning of the internal market and should, consequently, be based on the provisions of Article 114 TFEU, as interpreted in accordance with the consistent case-law of the Court of Justice of the European Union. - (5) In order to remove the remaining obstacles to trade and significant distortions of competition resulting from divergences between national laws and to prevent any further likely obstacles to trade and significant distortions of competition from arising, it is therefore necessary to adopt a Regulation establishing a more uniform interpretation of the EU market abuse framework which more clearly defines rules applicable in all Member States.
 Shaping market abuse requirements in the form of a Regulation should ensure that those requirements will be directly applicable.

 This should ensure uniform conditions by preventing diverging national requirements as a result of the transposition of a directive.
 This Regulation should entail that all persons follow the same rules in all the Union.
-A Regulation should also reduce regulatory complexity and firms' compliance costs, especially for firms operating on a cross-border basis, and contribute to eliminating competitive distortions. - (6) The Commission Communication on "A Small Business Act for Europe"6 calls on the Union and its Member States to design rules in order to reduce administrative burdens, to adapt legislation to the needs of issuers on markets for small and medium sized enterprises and to facilitate the access to finance of those issuers.
+A Regulation should also reduce regulatory complexity and firms' compliance costs, especially for firms operating on a cross-border basis, and contribute to eliminating competitive distortions.

+- (6) The Commission Communication on "A Small Business Act for Europe"6 calls on the Union and its Member States to design rules in order to reduce administrative burdens, to adapt legislation to the needs of issuers on markets for small and medium sized enterprises and to facilitate the access to finance of those issuers.
 A number of provisions in Directive 2003/6/EC impose administrative burdens on issuers, notably those whose financial instruments are admitted to trading on SME growth markets, that should be reduced. - (7) Market abuse is the concept that encompasses unlawful behaviour in the financial markets and for the purposes of this Regulation it should be understood to consist of insider dealing or the misuse of inside information and market manipulation.
 Such behaviours prevent full and proper market transparency, which is a pre requisite for trading for all economic actors in integrated financial markets.